OpenSIPS/opensips-cli/docs/modules/database.md

 Example: `postgres://user:password@host:5432`
 * `database_name` - the name of the database.
 Modules may be created, dropped or added to this database.
-* `database_modules` - a space-separated list of the module names.
+* `database_modules` - accepts the `ALL` keyword that indicates all the available modules should be installed, or a space-separated list of modules names.
 If processed with the `create` command, the corresponding tables will be deployed.
-Default modules: `acc alias_db auth_db avpops clusterer dialog dialplan dispatcher domain drouting group load_balancer msilo permissions rtpproxy rtpengine speeddial tls_mgm usrloc`
+Default modules: `acc alias_db auth_db avpops clusterer dialog dialplan dispatcher domain drouting group load_balancer msilo permissions rtpproxy rtpengine speeddial tls_mgm usrloc`.
 * `database_force_drop` - indicates whether the `drop` command will drop the database without user interaction.